cinderblock/node-server-ui-base/README.md

 This skeleton has 3 parts.

 1. A super simple node.js daemon skeleton with socket.io and colorful logging facilities.
-2. Basic React app skeleton with webpack, TypeScript, reactstrap, and socket.io client.
+2. Basic React app skeleton with webpack, TypeScript, and socket.io client (with fancy state synchronization).
 3. Deployment scripts

-Many apps can just be run locally for testing or development or directly on a target machine which is useful if there special hardware attached.

 ## create-node-server-ui-app